 This variation on the bicycle crunch maintains constant tension on the muscles of your abdomen, while hammering your hip flexors.

 • Lie face-up on a mat with your arms at your sides (palms down), legs raised, and hips and knees bent 90-degrees so that your lower legs are parallel to the floor.

 • Lift your head and shoulders off the mat, and begin pedaling your legs, keeping them close to the ground and fully extending each leg as you kick.

 By pairing mountain climbers with a push-up, this two-move combo doubles down on the benefits provided by either exercise alone.
 You’ll nail your core, work your chest and tris, and hammer your most vital muscle of all: your heart.

-You’re not going to be able to get abs in a day.
-You’re not going to be able to get abs in a week.
-But with a committed effort, as the clinic’s body composition measuring shows, fat can’t hide your sexiest muscles forever.
+To sum up: You’re not going to be able to get visible abs in a day.
+You’re not going to be able to get visible abs in a week.
+But with a committed effort, fat can’t hide your sexiest muscles forever.